-The present paragraph provides information concerning the NMEA sentences that have applicability to GPS receivers3.
-This paragraph has been added for reader convenience, exhaustive descriptions are in [1], [9].
-TELIT GPS modules are equipped with GPS receivers, see Tab.
+The following chapters provide information concerning the NMEA sentences that have applicability to GPS receivers4, exhaustive descriptions are in [1], [9].
+Telit GPS modules are equipped with GPS receivers, see Tab.
 1, supporting a sub set of NMEA-0183 sentences.